kubeedge/kubeedge/docs/components/edge/edged.md

 Container Runtime Interface (CRI) – a plugin interface which enables edged to use a wide variety of container runtimes like Docker, containerd, CRI-O, etc., without the need to recompile.
 For more on how to configure KubeEdge for container runtimes, see [KubeEdge runtime configuration](../../configuration/cri.md).

 #### Why CRI for edged?
-CRI support for multiple container runtimes in KubeEdge is needed in order to:
+CRI support for multiple container runtimes in edged is needed in order to:
 + Support light-weight container runtimes on resource-constrained edge nodes which are unable to run the existing Docker runtime.
 + Support multiple container runtimes like Docker, containerd, CRI-O, etc., on edge nodes.